SAP/spartacus-docs/_pages/fsa/install/building-the-fsa-storefront-from-libraries.md

 Open the `src\app\app.module.ts` file, and check for any changes you want to make for your setup.

-You should add following ngrx store module with specified runtime checks option in imports section:
+You should add the following ngrx store module with specified runtime checks option in the imports section:

 ```
     StoreModule.forRoot({}, {